EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 • New export and import bans, including:

-• Comprehensive import bans on Russian aluminum (with transition period and quota mechanism);
+• comprehensive import bans on Russian aluminum (with transition period and quota mechanism);

 • IP rights and trade secrets may no longer be licensed or transferred to Russian recipients.